MechWolf/MechWolf/CS249-paper/paper.md

 ### RRCF can identify major anomalies with very little training data.

-Because the sine waves in the signal from spectrographs are highly regular, minimal training data is required to identify anomalous pump actuation.
+Because the sinusoidal waves in the signal from spectrographs are highly regular, minimal training data is required to identify anomalous pump actuation.

 ## Real-Time Performance